fusion809/fusion809.github.io-old2/_drafts/IDE-TE/10-eclipse.md

 {% include Links/image.html image="Eclipse/Eclipse-4.6.0-Ubuntu-16.04.png" width="1130px" float="none" description="Eclipse 4.6.0 running under Ubuntu 16.04" %}

 ### Background
-{% include Layouts/editor-infobox.html logo="eclipse.png" language="Java." date="November 2001." editor="Eclipse" focus="General-purpose IDE." developers="Eclipse Foundation." license="<a href='https://www.eclipse.org/org/documents/epl-v10.php' link='_blank'>Eclipse Public License</a>." %}
+{% include Layouts/editor-infobox.html logo="eclipse.png" language="Java." date="November 2001." editor="Eclipse" focus="General-purpose IDE." developers="Eclipse Foundation." license="<a href='https://www.eclipse.org/org/documents/epl-v10.php' link='_blank'>Eclipse Public License</a>." sf="codeblocks" %}
 [**Eclipse**](http://eclipse.org/eclipse) is a free and open-source Integrated Development Environment (IDE) written in Java, that is primarily used for programming in C, C++, Java and PHP, although it is possible to program in other languages (such as D, Lua, Perl and Python) using it too.
 These other languages usually require the installation of additional plugins as [PyDev](http://www.pydev.org/) for Python.
 It features in-built support for several compilers and interpreters and has autocomplete/linter integration.

 {% include Layouts/clear.html %}<br/>